Your privacy is very important to us. Here at The Parchment Rustler we have a few fundamental principles that we follow:

 What data breach procedures we have in place

 Should a data breach ever occur at The Parchment Rustler, we would notify any affected subscribers by email as soon as possible, and within 72 hours of becoming aware of the breach.
-This approach complies with current GDPR requirements.
+This approach complies with current requirements under the UK GDPR.

 Following any breach, we would undertake a critical analysis to determine how such a breach had occurred and take appropriate steps to reduce the chances of it recurring.